sankar-1776/Wissensbar/README.md

-Copyright © Sankar Harikrishnan 2020
+# What is the Wissensbar Calculator?

-This is a calculator that runs on Python, and was written in Python 3.5 and above.
-The .exe file is what you run.
+The Wissensbar Calculator is, in all reality, initially a simple calculator based on Python.